bikipanda/DS-200-Research-Methods-Plot-Assignment/README.md

 # DS 200 Research Methods Plot Assignment
 This Repository is for the credit requirement of DS 200: Research Methods.
-All the plots in this repository was made possible with the data from [https://data.gov.in](https://data.gov.in).
+All the plots in this repository was made possible with the data from [https://data.gov.in](https://data.gov.in) **A Digital India Initiative**.
 All the data used here is only relevant to India.

 ## Bar plot